-A look at the current situation and its impact on competition and challenge on banking business models.
+A look at the current situation and its impact on priorities

 |14:15-15:15||Crisis Management: A Framework

-How to prepare for a crisis.
-How to manage during a crisis.
-How to exit.
+How to prepare for the next crisis?
+Once in it, how do you manage during a crisis?
+How to exit?

 PROGRAM DIRECTORS: Peter Nathanial & Ludo Van der Heyden